digital-asset/daml/docs/source/app-dev/command-deduplication.rst

    - Set the :ref:`submission ID <com.daml.ledger.api.v1.Commands.submission_id>` to a fresh value, e.g., a random UUID.

-   - Set the timeout (gRPC deadline) to the expected processing (Command Service) or submission (Command Submission Service) delay.
+   - Set the timeout (gRPC deadline) to the expected submission processing time (Command Service) or submission hand-off time (Command Submission Service).

 #.
 Wait until the RPC call returns a response.